cms-patatrack/patatrack-website/wiki/cuda_training_dpg_12_2019_part3.md

    - avoid to run it
    - modify the reconstruction step to read the input file from eos and add a TimingService to print each module that is run
    - run it
-   - modify it removing any superfluous (output) module so that it loads a minimal number of modules and runs up to the GPU RecHitProducer  (tip: use the AsciiOutputModule (or add an Analyzer))
+   - modify it removing any superfluous (output) module so that it loads a minimal number of modules and runs up to the (GPU) RecHitProducer  (tip: use the AsciiOutputModule (or add an Analyzer) or look to [RecoPixelVertexing/Configuration/python/customizePixelTracksForProfiling.py](https://github.com/cms-patatrack/cmssw/blob/CMSSW_11_0_X_Patatrack/RecoPixelVertexing/Configuration/python/customizePixelTracksForProfiling.py)

 ### exercise 1 : analyze TrackingRecHit On GPU